General Hearings Guide

 Is mediation a possibility?

 Mediation may be available.
-First, check Examiner Rule V (link at end).
-To initiate mediation, make a written request early in the process.
+First, check Examiner Rule V (see link below).
+To initiatemediation, make a written request early in the process.

 What can you expect before a hearing?